Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/EditData/EditFeatureAttachments/README.md

 * ServiceFeatureTable
 * UpdateFeature

+## Additional information

+Attachments can only be added to and accessed on service feature tables when their `hasAttachments` property is true.

 ## Tags

-Edit and Manage Data, image, picture, JPEG, PNG, PDF, TXT
+Edit and Manage Data, image, JPEG, PDF, picture, PNG, TXT